HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/manual.md

 ##### Filename format

-Since there may be multiple files generated at this point.
-To avoid file overwrite, string `%1d` in the filename format will be replaced with map index.
+Since there may be multiple files generated at this point, to avoid overwriting result, string `%1d` in the filename format will be replaced with map index.

 Click save button and choose a directory.
-Please be sure the directory **does not** contain other file with name that has the same output pattern, or it may be overwrite.
+Please be sure the directory **does not** contain other files with names that has the same output pattern, or it might be overwritten.

 You may change the range save multiple different range.
 Once you have done, simply close the window by clicking the X on the top right.